-AEROSURF is designed to administer aerosolized KL4 surfactant noninvasively and potentially meaningfully reduce the use of invasive endotracheal intubation and mechanical ventilation.
+AEROSURF is designed to potentially meaningfully reduce the use of invasive endotracheal intubation and mechanical ventilation by delivering aerosolized KL4 surfactant noninvasively.
 We believe that AEROSURF, if approved, will allow for earlier treatment of premature infants who currently receive delayed surfactant therapy, decrease the morbidities and complications currently associated with surfactant administration, and reduce the number of premature infants who are subjected to invasive intubation and delayed surfactant therapy following nCPAP failure.
 We also believe that AEROSURF has the potential to address a serious unmet medical need and potentially provide transformative clinical and pharmacoeconomic benefits.
-Consistent with our belief, FDA has granted Fast Track designation for our KL4 surfactant (including AEROSURF) to treat RDS.
+Consistent with our belief, the U.S. Food and Drug Administration (FDA) has granted Fast Track designation for our KL4 surfactant (including AEROSURF) to treat RDS.